Kreuzviertel

-The Kreuzviertel with its Wilhelmine style buildings is a beloved residential quarter and has the one highest real estate prices in Dortmund.
+The Kreuzviertel with its Wilhelmine style buildings is a beloved residential quarter and has some of the highest real estate prices in Dortmund.
 Nowadays the Kreuzviertel is a trendy district with pubs, restaurants, cafés, galleries and little shops.
 Moreover, local efforts to beautify and invigorate the neighbourhood have reinforced a budding sense of community and artistic expression.
 The West park is the green lung of the Kreuzviertel and in the months between May and October a centre of the student urban life.

 Geography

 Kreuzviertel is a portion of the Innenstadt-West district in south Dortmund.
 Kreuzviertel lies at the south border of the inner city (Wallring).
 The southern border of Kreuzviertel is Autobahn A 40, the western border is the historic Ruhr line of the Rhenish Railway Company, today Rhine-Ruhr S-Bahn and the eastern the Märkische Straße.
 Normally the people of Dortmund say Kreuzviertel is hemmed in by Sonnenstraße (North), Hohe Straße (East), Rheinlanddamm (South) and Große Heimstraße (West).